Router

 Tables of gateways used and backup gateways

-Both of these tables contain the following columns:
+Both grids contain the following columns:

-Host (Mandatory) | Clicking on this column will open the objects database to allow selecting a host that acts as the router. |
+Gateway | Clicking on a line in this column will open the objects database to select a host that acts as the router. |

-Weight | Allows assigning a priority between the various gateways for the load balancing mechanism.
+Weight | Allows a priority to be assigned between the various gateways for the load balancing mechanism.
 A gateway with a higher weight will therefore be used more often when balancing traffic load. |

-(Optional) Comments | Any text. |
+Comments | Any text. |

 NOTE